matborg83/Excel_VBA_Automation/README.md

 ### VBA Macro/ Data_filtering
 Define last row in the two worksheets using:
 For Loop + If function + AND and OR operators
+Extract from string from cells (similar to regular expressions)